1. Spring ski conditions

 The longer daylight hours in spring also means there is much more time for activities.
 Ski the morning, grab some lunch and head off for your next adventure on land, lake, or sky.
 Your Queenstown holiday will feel twice as long if you take advantage of all the amazing experiences on offer.

-Here are just a few of our favourite options for double-dipping on spring activities:
+Here are just a few of our favourite options for to experience spring like a local:

-• Step up your freestyle skills in the world-class parks of Cardrona Alpine Resort.
-In case your adrenaline fix is not totally maxed out, try jetboating, skydiving, four-wheel driving, ziplining or bungy jumping.
+- Step up your freestyle skills in the world-class parks of Cardrona Alpine Resort.
+In case your adrenaline fix is not totally maxed out, try paragliding, skydiving, ziplining or bungy jumping in the afternoon.

-• Start your day with some early runs at Coronet Peak, an easy 20-minute drive from downtown Queenstown.
-Then, spend a relaxed afternoon at one of Queenstown’s beautiful golf courses.
+- Ski like a local and start your day with first tracks at Coronet Peak, an easy 20-minute drive from downtown Queenstown.
+Then, spend a relaxed afternoon at one of Queenstown’s beautiful golf courses or jump on a bike and explore the Queenstown trail network, one of New Zealand's great rides.

 4. Extra daylight for al fresco dining and après-ski